wjwwen/data-structures-algo/README.md

 | ncalls      | tottime    | percall    | cumtime    | percall    | filename:lineno(function) |
 | ----------- | ---------- | ---------- | ---------- | ---------- | ----------                |
 | no. of calls made to the function  | total time spent in the function, excl time in sub functions  | total time divided by no. of calls | cumulative time spent in the functions and subfunctions | cumulative time divided by the no. of calls | the file the function is in and at which line no.

+## Fibonacci numbers (dynamic programming)
+## Higher Order Functions
+> If it contains other functions as a parameter/returns a function as an output
+- Functions as objects
+- Passing Function as an argument to other function
+- Returning function
+- Decorators
+- Reverse Decorators